Jigurd/igcInfo/README.md

 this assignment would be and similar mismanagement of my time, at the time of writing most of the code is non-functional.
 The uptime ping works.
 That's about it.
+I couldn't even figure out how to deploy the thing to Heroku.

-I would very much appreciate an extension to fix it but that will of course be up to you.
+I would very much appreciate an extension to fix this mess.
+Whetheer you grant me that or not, I promise not to let this happen again.